 - Fresh savory mousses

 Why Can’t Pregnant Women Eat Pâté?
 What Happens If You Do?

 No matter where you live, chances are that the local government advice is to avoid pâté.
 Yes, that’s even the case in France, where women are also told to avoid pâté, rillettes, and similar spreads (source: French Ministry of Health).

-The risks involved in eating pâté don’t always come from the ingredients, but the way it’s made and stored.
+The potential risks involved in pâté consumption don’t always come from the ingredients, but the way it’s made and stored.
 Sterilized pâté (which we’ll come to later) is safe during pregnancy.

 This is what makes pâté a perfect product for listeria to grow in, and is why it’s best avoided during pregnancy.

 The Journal of Food Protection reported a Spanish study in the year 2000 where 182 samples of fish pâté were analyzed, and around 5% tested positive for listeria (source: JFP).

 I’m sometimes asked if pâté can cause miscarriage.
 Pâté itself does not directly cause miscarriage, but it’s a food with a higher risk of listeria – and it’s listeriosis that can cause miscarriage.

 What Should I do If I’ve Accidentally Eaten Pâté and I’m Pregnant?

 If you accidentally eat pâté during pregnancy, the first thing is don’t panic, because there’s nothing in pâté that is necessarily dangerous.
 The medical advice not to eat it is there to reduce an already low risk of contracting listeriosis from contaminated pâté.